 An orientation fee is also required within two weeks of acceptance, unless other arrangements are made with the Managing Director of WebMBA.
 These costs are subject to change.

-Your Georgia WebMBA work is accelerated, consisting of 10 courses.
+Your WebMBA work is accelerated, consisting of 10 courses.
 Students complete course-work in less than two years.
-Our associates take two courses each term for five consecutive semesters, including at least one summer term.
+Students take two courses each term for five consecutive semesters, including at least one summer term.
 No electives are required and no concentrations are provided.
 A non-credit mandatory orientation is held two days before the start of each cohort.
 We typically hold the orientation in Atlanta, Georgia.

-The following list serves as a general guide to required foundation courses for our schools:
+The following list serves as a general guide to foundational courses for our schools:

 The WebMBA offers accelerated self-paced modules that meet pre-requisite requirements.
-Students purchase the onine modules.
-Once we know the modules needed, you will be able to purchase the modules online.
+Once you pay your deposit for orientation, you will receive an email from WebMBA Assistant Director Amy Lavender with your MBA Math access code.
 Please allow up to three (3) business days after purchase for access.

 Please see the admissions page for information on upcoming orientations and course start dates.